List of Texas governors and presidents: Spanish Texas

 From 1691 through 1821, the Kingdom of Texas (El Reino de Texas, in modern Spanish, Tejas) was a part of the Viceroyalty of New Spain (El Virreinato de Nueva España).

-Governors of the provinces of Coahuila and Texas
+Governors of the province of Nueva Extremadura (Coahuila and Texas)

-From 1691 to 1722 Texas and Coahuila had the same government, even though they were different provinces.
-The official seat of government was in Monclova, Coahuila.
+From 1691 to 1722, present-day Texas and Coahuila formed the province of Nueva Extremadura.
+The official seat of government was in Monclova, in present-day Coahuila.

 Province of Texas

-From 1722 to 1823 Texas had its own governors.
+From 1722 to 1823 Texas was an independent province and had its own governors.
 From 1722 to 1768 the seat of government of Texas was in Los Adaes and this was the official capital of the province from 1729 to 1772.
 In 1768 the seat of government was established in San Antonio, which was the capital of Texas from 1772 to 1823.

 Mexican Texas

 Province of Texas

 Following the Mexican War of Independence, recognised by the Treaty of Córdoba, the territory of Texas became part of the First Mexican Empire.